Liverpool explosion: What we know so far

 Who has been arrested?

-Three men - aged 29, 26 and 21 - were arrested under the Terrorism Act after being detained in the Kensington area of the city.
+Three men - aged 29, 26 and 21 - were arrested under the Terrorism Act after being detained in the Kensington area of the city on Sunday.

 Officers from Counter Terrorism North West are leading the investigation, supported by Merseyside Police and security service, MI5.